verdog/moon-miner/README.md

 # moon-miner

-"infinite" ultra-violent mining game for pico8
+infinite mining game for pico8

 This is a full game for [pico-8](https://www.lexaloffle.com/pico-8.php).